 Expanded retail access for VQA wines coming to Ontario!
 The government also accepts WCO’s recommendation to allow third-party warehousing and distribution.

-Ontario Craft Wineries created the Sustainable Winemaking Ontario: An Environmental Charter for the Wine Industry program in partnership with the Grape Growers of Ontario.
+Ontario Craft Wineries created the Sustainable Winemaking Ontario: An Environmental Charter for the Wine Industry program in partnership with the Grape Growers of Ontario in 2007.
 This proactive program was developed for Ontario’s wine industry, including wineries and grape growers, to provide information on environmental requirements and identify new sustainable opportunities while complying with existing regulations.
+In 2017, the Sustainable Winemaking Ontario program moved to an accredited third-party certifiable program that is audited by a group of independent auditors.

 Ontario’s wine industry is intimately connected to the environment.
 We are dependent on the weather, water and soil, and we are mindful of how we grow grapes as well as produce and make wine.
-Our voluntary Sustainable Winemaking Ontario program is used by over 35 Ontario wineries.
+Our voluntary Sustainable Winemaking Ontario Certified program is used by 13 Ontario wineries.
 The goal of the program is to continuously improve the environmental performance of Ontario‘s wine industry; continually improve the quality of winemaking and grape growing; actively address consumer questions in relation to the industry and the environment; and add brand value.
-This will give further credibility to the sustainable practices that Ontario wineries are adopting, as well as provide an opportunity to tell our “green” story.
+This program gives further credibility to the sustainable practices that Ontario wineries are adopting, as well as provide an opportunity to tell our “green” story.

 Ontario’s grape and wine industry is committed to enhancing the environment and encourages all winemakers and grape growers to adopt sustainable practices in their vineyards and wineries.
 By recognizing these environmentally sustainable practices implemented by many winemakers and growers, we acknowledge their efforts by making their land a better place for future generations.
-This certification program promises that Ontario’s winemakers and grape growers are dedicated in ensuring that the wine you purchased travelled a sustainable “from soil to shelf” path.
+The Sustainable Winemaking Ontario certification program promises that Ontario’s winemakers and grape growers are dedicated in ensuring that the wine you purchased travelled a sustainable “from soil to shelf” path.

 Ontario’s wine industry has grown rapidly from an industry of 17 wineries in 1993 to over 175 today.
 To ensure that the industry’s management of natural resources can keep pace with this growth, OCW and BLOOM have created a practical online platform designed to meet the needs of Ontario winemakers: Water & Wine.
 Following a two-year study of Ontario’s wine industry, Water & Wine was developed to change the way wineries think about water and to make it easier for them to adopt sustainable water practices that save time and money.